 Speak with natives

 Go beyond your books and your apps, and you’ll be making sideways cultural references, and impressing the locals, in no time.
-If you want to get some hands-on experience of speaking with natives, then you can experience a free trial class with Lingoda.
+If you want to get some hands-on experience of speaking with natives, then you can experience a trial with Lingoda.
 Head over to our website and sign up today.